 New Prospect Elementary School

-New Prospect Elementary School's student population of 423 students has grown by 9% over five school years.
+New Prospect Elementary School's student population of 423 students has stayed relatively flat over five school years.

 The diversity score of New Prospect Elementary School is 0.04, which is less than the diversity score at state average of 0.55.
 The school's diversity has stayed relatively flat over five school years.

 State Level (TN)

 Student : Teacher Ratio

 Eligible for Free Lunch

 Source: 2017-2018 (latest school year available) NCES, TN Dept. of Education